 This course will complement other Korean Studies modules like ‘Culture and Society in 20th Century Korea’ or courses that focus on literature for example; ‘Readings in Korean Literature,’ and ‘Trajectories of Modernity in 20th Century Korean Literature.’
 This course will provide BA students from the department of Japanese and Korean Languages and Cultures with a general overview and understanding of the important developments in South Korean cinema.

 None.
-This course is also available as an open option.
+This module is also available as an open option.

-Learning Outcomes of this course are . . .
+Learning Outcomes of this module are . . .

 - an ability to use the conceptual tools and vocabulary with which to analyse critically (not just narrate or describe) a body of film texts from the contexts of their production and reception;

 - an ability to critically analyse some key concepts of cinema: genre, national cinema, narrative cinema using the South Korean context as a model;

 - an ability to express and defend positions about cinema both orally and in writing;